-The section entitled "hold harmless" is hereby amended to include the following:
+The section entitled "Hold Harmless" is hereby amended to include the following:

-Members eligible for Medicaid.
+- Members eligible for Medicaid.
 Providers agree that members eligible for both Medicare and Medicaid "dual eligibles" will not be held liable for Medicare Part A and B cost sharing when the state is responsible for paying such amounts.
-Provider agrees to accept the MA plan payment as payment in full or bill the appropriate state Medicaid agency for such amounts.
+Provider agrees to accept the MA plan payment as payment in full or bill the appropriate state Medicaid agency for such amounts. - 13.9.3.2 CMS-required provisions regarding the protection of members who receive noncovered services or supplies from a participating provider.

-14.9 Coordination of benefits